Waterfall in the Solomon Islands with trees above

 You won’t have trouble finding access to Wi-Fi in the capital of Honiara, but you will typically have to pay rates that simply don’t make much sense.
 One hour of unlimited Wi-Fi at the Heritage Park Hotel costs $30 SBD (around $3.50 USD), while the same amount would get you 3GB of mobile data for a week!

 If you need a lot of data for a short time, like downloading a bunch of movies on Netflix to watch later, you might need to shell out for some paid Wi-Fi at one of Honiara’s luxury hotels.
-Otherwise, cell data is the way to go: with few exceptions, you’ll be hard pressed to find Wi-Fi access outside of Honiara anyway.

 Companies

-• We recommend Our Telekom for most travelers
+• We recommend Our Telekom for most travelers who want a physical SIM

 The two telecom companies operating in Solomon Islands are the locally-owned Our Telekom and a relative newcomer to the market, bmobile-Vodafone.
 Our Telekom is the larger of the two, and has wider coverage throughout the islands.

-We recommend sticking with Our Telekom to increase the likelihood of staying connected throughout your trip.
+I recommend sticking with Our Telekom to increase the likelihood of staying connected throughout your trip.

 The easiest way to obtain a SIM card in Solomon Islands is to get a free one just after completing customs at the country’s main airport.
 Henderson International Airport was constructed by the US Navy Seabees and named after Marine Major Lofton Henderson, who was killed in action in the Battle of Midway.